mu-semtech/mu-project/README.md

 If you want to define a many-to-many relationships between books and authors, just change the :has-one to :has-many and pluralize the “author” path to “authors” in the book’s model.
 Don’t forget to restart your microservice if you’ve updated the model.

+Now simply restart your microservice by running `docker-compose restart`, and you're done!

 ### Conclusion
-Once the microservice is restarted, you can [fetch](http://jsonapi.org/format/#fetching-relationships) and [update](http://jsonapi.org/format/#crud-updating-relationships) the relationships as specified by [jsonapi.org](http://jsonapi.org/).
+That's it!
+Now you can [fetch](http://jsonapi.org/format/#fetching-relationships) and [update](http://jsonapi.org/format/#crud-updating-relationships) the relationships as specified by [jsonapi.org](http://jsonapi.org/).
 The generated API also supports the [include query parameter](http://jsonapi.org/format/#fetching-includes) to include related resources in the response when fetching one or more resource.
 That’s a lot you get for just a few lines of code, isn’t it?

+*This tutorial has been adapted from @erikap's mu.semte.ch articles.
+You can view them [here](https://mu.semte.ch/2017/07/27/generating-a-jsonapi-compliant-api-for-your-resources/) and [here](https://mu.semte.ch/2017/08/17/generating-a-jsonapi-compliant-api-for-your-resources-part-2/).*

 ## How-To